yizetan1206/RAG-Agent-Platform-for-Operational-Intelligence/README.md

 ## 1. Project Overview

-This project is a **real-world AI engineering system**, not a demo notebook.

-It implements a **Knowledge Assistant Platform** that allows users to:
+This project implements a **Knowledge Assistant Platform** that allows users to:

 - Ingest private documents (PDF, Markdown, Text)
 - Index them into a vector database